kstephens/swig-101/README.md

 * Coders love greenfields.
 * Waste of time.

-## Native Language ABIs
+## Native Language APIs

-* Every native language's ABI is entirely different.
+* Every target language's API is entirely different.
-* Some implementations of the same target language have different ABIs: e.g. JRuby and CRuby.
+* Some implementations of the same target language are differnt: e.g. JRuby and CRuby.
-* Some are only dynamic with associate performance costs.
+* Some are dynamic with associated performance costs.
-* Few languages have well-defined ABIs; Java JNI is a notable exception.
+* Few languages have well-defined APIs.
+(JNI is a notable exception)
-* Each ABI requires intimate knownlege of ABIs
+* Requires intimate knowledge
  * rules
  * best-practices
  * manual data structure, function, class, method wrapping and registration